a280558071/ryanwangzf.github.io/_pages/about.md

 My name is Zifeng Wang.
 I am currently a second year M.S. student of Data Science, from [Lab 2C, Tsinghua-Berkeley Shenzhen Institute (TBSI)](https://tbsi.berkeley.edu/lab-2c-internet-things-societal-cyber-physical-systems), Tsinghua University, fortunately co-advised by Professor [Shao-Lun Huang, TBSI](https://www.tbsi.edu.cn/en/index.php?s=/cms/181.html) and Professor [Khalid M. Mosalam, UC-Berkeley](https://ce.berkeley.edu/people/faculty/mosalam).
 Before that, I received my B.S. degree from Tongji University in 2018.

-I appreciate researches with reproducibility, and interpretability in mathematics, rather than those striving for incremental performance with dense implementation tricks.
+I appreciate research with reproducibility, and interpretability in mathematics, rather than those striving for incremental performance with dense implementation tricks.
 I have been studying statistical machine learning theory, in order to develop interpretable and trustworthy machine learning system.
 Currently, my interests mainly lie on four points:

 - **Fair recommender system**.
 Learning from sparse and selective labeled user-item pairs to estimate true interests of users.
 I am working on new counterfactual learning regime for debiasing policy to improve policy fairness and global utility for all users.
 - **Interpretable disease diagnosis**.
 Leveraging Graph Neural Networks to learn representations from knowledge graph, for disease diagnosis with symptoms.